Skip to main content

 • “For fans of SMT-style fusion mechanics and Etrian Odyssey-level grinding patience who want dozens of hours of narrative weight and multi-ending replay value, this 16-year-late global debut arguably delivers a worthwhile experience.”

-• “Dungeons will change from time to time as part of the lore, which gives the game a sense of replayability and nonlinear gameplay.”
+• “Dungeons will change from time to time as part of the lore, which gives a sense of replayability and nonlinear gameplay.”

 • music